chenckang/webpack-php-mock/README.md

 * server: which run the ***proxy***, ***phpconnect*** in sequence
 * default: which run the ***server***, ***build*** in sequence

-For you convenience, just run
+For you convenience, after getting your project ready as described above, just run

     gulp

-Then every thing will be done.
+Then the ***webpack-php-mock*** is running.
+All gulp tasks can also be runned separately.

 ===